ghybs/Leaflet.MarkerCluster.Freezable/README.md

 ### Freezing at current zoom while not on map
-If you request MCG to freeze at current zoom, but MCG is not on any map at that moment, it will freeze at the zoom the map is currently at when added to it. to the map, without clustering.
-What did you expect? :-)
+If you request MCG to freeze at current zoom, but MCG is not on any map at that moment, it will freeze at the zoom the map is at when added to it.

 ## License
 Leaflet.MarkerCluster.Freezable is distributed under the